 If you’ve been engaged, mystified, puzzled, curious, stumped, or otherwise hooked on the time traveling, sometimes mystical survival tale on the television series LOST, you’ll be as fascinated as we were to go on a tour of LOST filming sites on the island of O’ahu in Hawai’i.
 My husband, Steve, and I were watching an episode the night before our flight to the islands and he said, “I wish I knew exactly where the tower was.”
 We looked at each other, and at the same time said, “I wonder if there is a tour”.
-A quick internet search revealed a couple of different options.
+We found the Hummer LOST & Movie Location Tour that included sites where LOST, Hawaii Five-O and many movie scenes were filmed.
+This was many years ago and it appears that LOST Tours provides a similar experience in 2020.

 A few days later we found ourselves learning all kinds of secrets of filming, most of which were impressive due to the cleverness of film techniques or the natural beauty of the area, while others made us groan with the slight of hand or visual trickery used to get us to believe.

-The tour, Hummer LOST & Movie Location Tour, provided excellence service, with early morning pickup at our hotel in Waikiki in a Hummer, with small groups of 4-5 people per vehicle, each group with their own knowledgeable guide.
+The tour provided excellence service, with early morning pickup at our hotel in Waikiki in a Hummer, with small groups of 4-5 people per vehicle, each group with their own knowledgeable guide.
 There were 2 Hummers in our group, and the other participants were part of an extended family visiting from Australia.
 Strangely, the people in our car weren’t that familiar with LOST.
 Why would one sign up for a LOST tour if one weren’t passionate about LOST?
 No matter, they were friendly and exuberant, as many Aussies are, and seemed to enjoy themselves.

 From our pick-up spot in Waikiki we proceeded to the Windward side of the island on the Pali Highway, taking a detour on the Old Pali Highway (Nu’uanu Pali Drive) to stop first at the entrance to the Judd Trail.

 A large clearing at the trail head has provided numerous filming opportunities for LOST, including the site of Jacob’s Cabin.
 A stream near the trailhead provides the filming site for LOST stream crossings where they often stop and rest during island crossings.
-I later found the LOST Virutal Tour website that shows photos of the site in its natural state along side photos from the show.
-We were excited to find a new hiking trail, and a couple of days later returned to do the hike, which I’ll cover in a later post.
+We were excited to find a new hiking trail, the Judd Trail (see Judd Trail to Manoa article.
 On the tour we learned that Dr. Judd was the personal physician of King Kamehameha III, arriving in the islands in 1827 as a missionary.
 He enjoyed an illustrious career in Hawaii, founding Hawaii’s first medical school, co-founding the Punahou School and writing one of the first medical texts in Hawaiian.

 Meanwhile, back on the tour, we next stopped to gaze at Kaneohe Bay from the Nu’uanu Pali Lookout.
 This historic site represents a turning point in Hawaiian history, when King Kamehameha I’s forces drove 400 men to their death over the 985 foot cliffs in 1795.
 When construction commenced for the new highway, digging revealed hundreds of skulls, a grisly reminder of the rocky road to the unification of the islands.